Artificial Intelligence and Human Capital Management Software

 These problems come with a caveat of their own.
 The decisions made to solve these problems are subjective and are oftentimes subject to bias.

-This is where capital management software comes into play.
+This is where human capital management software comes into play.

 When used properly there are so many practical uses that can benefit everyone involved in the process with the help of Human capital management software.
 Since the HR executives are constantly taking on more roles to meet employee needs, there comes a larger room for human error that machines can help solve.

 Right from the basic scheduling problems to creating parameters that are distinct, that an employee is judged on, AI becomes a helping tool.

 This creates fewer bias incidents, increases intra-firm communication and helps improve efficiency.
 On top of that, with the help of a human capital management application, it can even measure the efficiency growth for you!

 Role expansion experienced by HR

-- It has become the task of HR to assist the employee in completing the task by way of incentives and recognition.
+- It has become the task of HR to assist the employee in completing the task by way of incentives and employee recognition.

 - Become a data provider to provide information on the performance of the firm.
 An extra task would be to suggest ways of improving it.